McGill Laboratory of Affiliation and Prosociality

 | MELISSA SHEMIRANI |

 Melissa is a Master’s student in Experimental Psychology at McGill University.
 Her research focuses on the effects of intranasal administration of oxytocin on memory recollection and the moderating effects of attachment style.
-Melissa holds a BSc in Psychology from McGill University.
+Melissa holds a B.Sc. in Psychology from McGill University.

 | AMY GREGORY |

-Amy is a PhD student in Clinical Psychology at McGill University.
+Amy is a PhD candidate in Clinical Psychology at McGill University.
 Her research focuses on identifying situational factors and individual differences that impair demonstrated empathic accuracy.
 She is also interested in the relational consequences of fluctuations in empathic accuracy and cognitive empathy, which a specific interest in support provision.

 EMAIL: amy.gregory@mail.mcgill.ca